What Does Comprehensive Auto Insurance Really Cover?

 - Fire and Theft

 For the average driver, comprehensive is usually a fairly affordable coverage.
 It obviously varies per vehicle and per driver but overall for what you get, it is usually worth the cost.
-Even a windshield replacement can cost several hundred dollars and cracked windshields are not uncommon.
+Even a windshield replacement can cost several hundred dollars if you don’t have coverage, and cracked windshields are not uncommon.
 Contact your insurance agent to help you review the benefits of comprehensive coverage.
 It could potentially save you thousands of dollars of out of pocket car expenses.

 Collision coverage cannot be added to your auto policy without comprehensive coverage listed.
 But, comprehensive can be added to your auto policy without collision.
-Comprehensive is a nice in between coverage for anyone who wants some protection but does not want to pay for full coverage.
+Comprehensive is a nice in-between coverage for anyone who wants some protection but does not want to pay for full coverage.
+Ask your insurance provider about the specifics of when you can add it to your particular plan.

 Will My Home Insurance Cover My Car?